 HACSB, in coordination with developer partner National Community Renaissance of California (the "Developer"), is seeking approval of the issuance of the Bonds in an amount not to exceed \$55,000,000.
 Proceeds of the Bonds will fund the development of Arrowhead Grove Apartments Phase II (the "Project"), consisting of 184 residential units, of which 147 units will remain affordable for a period of 55 years, 2 units will be manager's units, and 35 units will be market-rate units.
-Including the market-rate units is part of HACSB's strategy to create a mixed-income, mixed-use community to stimulate economic growth and development activity in the surrounding neighborhood.
-With 136 affordable housing units already built, the development of the Project will further HACSB's vision of ultimately developing 411 residential units along with commercial facilities to revitalize the former 1943 Waterman Gardens Public Housing development.
+Including the market-rate units is part of HACSB's strategy to create a mixed-income, mixed-use community to stimulate economic growth and development of the Project will further HACSB's vision of ultimately developing 411 residential units along with commercial facilities to revitalize the former 1943 Waterman Gardens Public Housing development.